 Ford, Chrysler Post Surprise Sales Gains; GM, Toyota Fall

-Analysts had forecast a 2.8 percent drop in sales for Fiat SpA-controlled Chrysler, which would’ve been the company’s first drop in 42 months.
-That didn’t happen, as Chrysler deliveries climbed 0.7 percent to 143,017.
+Analysts had projected a 2.8 percent drop in sales for Fiat SpA-controlled Chrysler, which would’ve been the company’s first drop in 42 months.
+Instead, Chrysler deliveries climbed 0.7 percent to 143,017.
 Ford said sales of its cars and light trucks rose 5.7 percent to 184,452.
 Analysts surveyed by Bloomberg News had estimated little change.

-In total, analysts predicted industry sales slipped 3.8 percent in September, the first drop in 27 months.
-Deliveries for the first two days of September, including the Labor Day holiday, don’t contribute toward automakers’ tallies because they were counted in August figures.
+In total, industry sales slipped 4.2 percent in September, the first drop in 27 months, according to Autodata Corp.
+Deliveries for the first two days of September, including the Labor Day holiday, didn’t contribute toward automakers’ tallies because they were counted in August figures.
 That should temper concern over bigger-than-estimated declines by carmakers including GM.

 Now the industry is watching warily the U.S. government shutdown, concerned that it could affect consumer confidence -- and this month’s sales.

 “Chrysler’s had this incredible streak of sustained year-over-year growth, getting through several months like this,” Alec Gutierrez, an analyst for auto-pricing website Kelley Blue Book, said in a telephone interview.

-If the government shutdown lasts three or four weeks, economists estimate it could reduce gross domestic product by as much 1.4 percentage points and drag on confidence.
+If the government shutdown lasts three or four weeks, economists estimate it could reduce gross domestic product by as much as 1.4 percentage points and drag on confidence.
 Deliveries of new cars and light trucks may rise to 16.1 million next year, the average estimate of 13 analysts in a survey by Bloomberg last month.

 GM sales were predicted to decline 4.2 percent, the average of nine estimates.
 The Detroit-based automaker was raised to investment grade for the first time in eight years by Moody’s Investors Service on Sept.
 23. The company purchased 120 million preferred shares held by the United Auto Workers retiree medical trust for about $3.2 billion.
 The U.S. Treasury also began selling down the rest of its 101.3 million shares.

 Hyundai Motor Co.
 (005380) and affiliate Kia Motors Corp.
 (000270)’s combined deliveries dropped 14 percent, matching the average of seven estimates.
 Volkswagen AG (VOW)’s combined September sales for its VW and Audi brands slipped 7.5 percent, better than the 12 percent decline that was the average of four estimates.

-To contact the reporter on this story: Craig Trudell in Southfield, Michigan at firstname.lastname@example.org
+To contact the reporter on this story: Craig Trudell in Southfield, Michigan, at email@example.com

 To contact the editor responsible for this story: Jamie Butters at firstname.lastname@example.org